stevebinder/getValueFromJson/README.md

-# getValueFromJson
+# getJsonKey

-Quickly lookup the value for a key given a raw json string.
+A simple PHP function for quickly looking up the value for a given key from a raw json string.